chocolateboy/pmsencoder/README.markdown

 ## Linux, Mac OS X &c.

 You'll need a version of perl >= 5.10.0.
-This should be easy to find on Mac OS X, Linux and other *nices if it isn't installed already.
+This should be easy to find on Mac OS X, Linux and other *nixes if it isn't installed already.

-If you wish to install PS3MEncoder and its dependencies without interfering with your system's perl and its libraries, you can either set up a local perl library with [local::lib](http://FIXME), or use the latest version of ActivePerl for your platform.
+If you wish to install PS3MEncoder and its dependencies without interfering with your system's Perl libraries (**recommended**), follow [these instructions](http://perl.jonallen.info/writing/articles/install-perl-modules-without-root).
 Since version 0.50, there is no need to manually install PS3Mencoder dependencies.
 They should be installed automatically as part of the installation process.

 # Installation